-Iter - Iterative process over time to 2. balance the risk of shortage and overinvesting. - Updates resource - 3. development needs and Time-Bound Targets based on updated projections and Signposts - Signposts inform how conditions are changing
+- 1. Provides a framework for decision support through time.
+Iterative process over time to - 2. balance the risk of shortage and overinvesting. - Updates resource - 3. development needs and Time-Bound Targets based on updated projections and Signposts - Signposts inform how conditions are changing